ptdriscoll/klrn-passport-analytics-database/README.md

 ### Cross-referencing membership data

 You will want to check the database's membership_id column in the Members table to make sure that these were extracted correctly.
-You will also need custom code to interact with specific downloads from you membership RMS (KLRN uses Allegiance).
+You will also need custom code to interact with downloads from you membership RMS (KLRN uses Allegiance).

 In the app folder, the files queries_members_renewals.py and queries_members_segments.py show examples of how KLRN merges and segments viewer data with Excel files that have been placed in the members folder.